zolrath/typeid_test/README.md

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-Create a few Clients and note that the ID is not k-sorted like expected.
+Create a few Clients and then refresh the page.
+Note that they are no longer in the same order as the ID is not k-sorted like expected.